spadeshiro/TSK-page/README.md

    **A)** Ensure that you have disabled antivirus / defender as it will consider BepinEX a threat.
 Alternatively, you can try whitelisting TSK folder.

 3. **Q)** Some texts doesn't seem to be translated.
-   **A)** Due to how AutoTranslate is set up, it may not be able to properly translate long texts.
-There are also some texture that can't be dumped for no reason.
+   **A)** Certain texts are yet to be translated and usually AutoTranslate should be able to automatically translate them albeit with less-than-ideal accuracy.
+Due to how AutoTranslate is set up, it may not be able to properly translate long texts.
+For other things such as textures, thus far we are unable to dump every single assets in the game, resulting in some PNGs unable to be translated.

 4. **Q)** I've seen errors in translation, where can I submit feedback?
    **A)** You can head to Fanza English Discord and send the detail in where the mistakes are from over #tsk_en_translation